NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/R/rusting-ammunition-(moderate).md

 trait01: "alchemical"
 trait02: "consumable"
 trait03: "force"
-trait04: "common"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 13
 weight:
 value: "600"
 subvalue: "gp"
 invest:
 usage: "held in one hand"
 license: "ORC"
 identify:
-description: "**Ammunition** any  **Activate** `pf2:1` Interact  * * *  Rusting ammunition is made using a rust monster's saliva and, when activated, deals damage to objects or creatures primarily made of metal.
+description: "**Ammunition** any  **Activate** `pf2:1` Interact  * * *  Rusting ammunition
+  is made using a rust monster's saliva and, when activated, deals damage to objects or creatures primarily made of metal.
 The target takes 3d8 persistent force damage for up to 5 rounds.
 A creature that drops to 0 Hit Points while taking this persistent damage crumbles into fine powder; its gear remains.
 For an object, the ammunition destroys a 5-foot cube.  * * *  **Craft Requirements** Supply the saliva of a [[Bestiary 1/Rust Monster|Rust Monster]]"
 powerTitle1:
 actionEconomy1:
 type1: